-The beginning of the Catholic faith in Tripura dates back many centuries.
+The early beginnings of the Christian community go back to many centuries.
 Fr.
-Ignatius Gomes, a Jesuit priest made the first reference to the Christians of Mariamnagar in Agartala when he visited them in 1683.
-Fr.
-P. Barbe, the Pastor of Chittagong, visited Tripura in 1843.
+Ignatius Gomes, a Jesuit priest, made the first reference to the Christians of Mariamnagar in Agartala when he visited them in 1683 says Historian Dr. David Syiemlieh.
+So Christianity had been here at least from the 17th century?
+About 200 years later Fr.
+P. Barbe CSC, the Pastor of Chittagong, visited Tripura in 1843 and he would have come here to minister to the Catholic community opines Dr. Syiemileh.
 Holy Cross pioneering missionaries Fr.
 Louis Augustine Verite and Fr.
-Beboit Adolphe Mercier visited Agartala in 1856 and administered sacraments to the Christians in Mariamnagar Village.
-But it was only from 1937 that priests began to take permanent residence at Mariamnagar.
-The first Parish in Tripura was erected at Mariamnagar in 1939.
-The first permanent Church (at present the temporary Cathedral) was blessed in 1952.
-Because of its geographical proximity, the Archdiocese of Dhaka continued to cater to the spiritual needs of the Catholics in Tripura till the erection of the new Ecclesiastical Unit in 1952, namely, the Prefecture of Haflong.
-In 1969, the Prefecture was upgraded to the position of a Diocese and Most Rev. Denzil D’Souza, DD, was the first Bishop of Silchar.
-At that time the Diocese comprised the States of Mizoram and Tripura and the District of Cachar in Assam.
+Beboit Adolphe Mercier had visited Agartala in 1856 and administered Sacraments to the Christians in Mariamnagar Village.
+But it was only from 1937 that Priests began to take up permanent residence at Mariamnagar.
+The first Parish in Tripura was erected at Mariamnagar in 1939 and the first permanent Church was blessed in 1952.
+Because of its geographical proximity, the Archdiocese of Dhaka would continue to cater to the spiritual needs of the Catholics in Tripura till the erection of the new Ecclesiastical Unit in 1952, namely, the Prefecture of Haflong, when Msgr.
+George Breen, CSC, was appointed the Prefect Apostolic.
+In 1969, the Prefecture was upgraded to the position of a Diocese and Most Rev. Denzil D’Souza, was elected the first Bishop of Silchar.
+At that time the Diocese comprised the States of Mizoram and Tripura and the two Districts of Cachar in Assam.

-By the Papal Bull VENERABILES FRATES NOSTRI dated 11th January 1996, Pope John Paul II decreed the erection of the Diocese of Agartala.
-The new Diocese of Agartala, comprising the entire State of Tripura, with 11,000 Catholics in 9 Parishes was bifurcated from the erstwhile Diocese of Silchar.
-Most Rev. Lumen Monteiro, CSC, DD, was appointed the first Bishop of the new Diocese.
-He was ordained and installed on May 26, 1996.
-The Diocese of Agartala is dedicated to Christ the Light of the World.
-St. Francis Xavier is the Patron of the Diocese.
-The motto of the Diocese is DUC IN ALTUM = LEAD US ONWARD.
+By the Papal Bull VENERABILES FRATRES NOSTRI dated 11th January 1996, Pope John Paul II decreed the erection of the Diocese of Agartala.
+The new Diocese of Agartala, which comprised the whole State of Tripura, was bifurcated from the erstwhile Diocese of Silchar.
+Fr.
+Lumen Monteiro, a Holy Cross priest, was appointed the first Bishop of the new Diocese of Agartala and was ordained and installed on 26 May 1996.
+The function was held at Holy Cross School Grounds Agartala, at which the Metropolitan Archbishop of Shillong, Most Rev. Tarcisus Resto Phanrang, SDB, presided over the Ordination Rite, which was attended by many Bishops and a huge congregation of people from India and abroad.
+The Diocese of Agartala is dedicated to Christ the Light of the World with its motto: LEAD US ONWARD (Duc in Altum).
+The Patron of the Diocese is St. Francis Xavier.